 Approach-1: Dynamic Programming Approach

-Dynamic programming is based on two key principles:
+Dynamic programming relies on two fundamental principles:

 Program: